hibernate/hibernate-release-scripts/README.md

-# hibernate-noorm-release-scripts
+# hibernate-release-scripts
-Release scripts for Hibernate NoORM projects
+Release scripts for Hibernate projects

 These release scripts are used by our Jenkins release jobs.